ClinicianFOCUS/clinicianfocus-installer/docs/how_to_install.rst

 5. **Verify Installation**

-      Verify that all installed components are running correctly.
     Ensure Docker Desktop is running and the necessary containers are active.
-If error occurs you will encounter installation errors.

 Advanced Settings
 -----------------